-- your legal spouse; - your biological or adopted children, stepchildren, or other children for whom you are the court-appointed guardian under age 26.
+- your legal spouse; - your biological or adopted children or stepchildren under age 26; - other children for whom you are the court-appointed guardian to age 18.

 From time to time PEIA may conduct eligibility audits to verify that policyholders and dependents in the plan qualify for coverage.
 If you are audited, you will have to produce documentation for the dependent in question, including your most recent Federal tax return showing that you've claimed the dependent(s) on your taxes.
 If you cannot prove that the dependent qualifies for coverage, coverage will be terminated retroactively to the date the dependent would otherwise have been terminated, and PEIA will pursue reimbursement of any medical or prescription drug claims paid during the time the dependent was ineligible.